 As a multi academy trust in the education sector we recognise our additional and substantial responsibility in reducing gender pay gaps.
-Not only must we address the gaps amongst our employees but also we must be a role model to our students and demonstrate genuine determination to ensure equality of opportunity exists.
+Not only must we address the gaps amongst our employees but also we must be a role model to our students positively influencing their behaviours, attitudes, opinions and choices.

 Due to education sector demographics, it is usual to find that there are more women working within the sector than men.
-Rates of pay are fixed nationally therefore there is little control over the setting of these however the Trust is conscious to ensure both men and women are being treated fairly and equitably in all areas of the business
+Our pay structure reflects rates of pay which are fixed nationally therefore there is little control over the setting of these however the Trust is conscious to ensure both men and women are being treated fairly and equitably in all areas of the business